atreyasha/mv-temporal-rgan/src/README.md

 Upon running this script, three prompts will appear sequentially.

-1. The first requests initiliazing a pre-commit git hook to keep python dependencies in `requirements.txt` up-to-date.
+1. The first requests initializing a pre-commit git hook to keep python dependencies in `requirements.txt` up-to-date.

 2. The next prompt requests if the user wants to download and unzip the LFWcrop greyscale faces